cobalthq/cobalt-api-docs/versions/v2/content/partner-integrations.md

 # Partner Integrations

-We request that you please set a custom `User-Agent` header when developing a partner integration.
+When developing a partner integration, please set a custom `User-Agent` header.
-The custom `User-Agent` header should identify your integration.
-This allows us to identify traffic originating from your integration for analytical and troubleshooting purposes.
+The custom `User-Agent` allows us to identify your integration and the traffic originating from it for analysis and troubleshooting purposes.

 Format:
 `User-Agent: [IntegrationName]/[IntegrationVersion]`